ovh/docs/pages/platform/integrations/prefect_tuto_02_block_automation/guide.en-gb.md

 ![image](images/email_block.png){.thumbnail}

-Click on `Add +`button and fill the block with a name and the desired email address, where you will receive a notification.
+Click on `Add +`button and fill the block with a name and the desired email address where you will receive a notification.
 You can enter multiple email address.
 Once your block is created, let's see what is an automation and why it will be useful to send our email.

 ### Configure a first automation